“What’s the number one thing you wish more ecommerce entrepreneurs knew about your discipline?”

-Use your understanding of user behavior and human psychology to design tests that aim to alter behavior.
+Use your understanding of your customers and human psychology to design tests that aim to alter behavior.

 So, for example, changing the button color from blue to green is much less meaningful than removing a secondary call to action to refocus the distracted visitor on the more valuable “Add to Cart” button.

-Psychology, much like copywriting, is often considered a creative exercise by those who are new to conversion rate optimization.
-To the contrary, it's as data-informed as any other discipline and can directly impact your bottom line.
+Psychology, much like copywriting, is often considered a creative exercise by those who are new to CRO.
+To the contrary, it’s as data-informed as any other discipline and can directly impact your bottom line.

 Tiffany daSilva, FlowJo